 A minimum 2:1 Honours degree in history or a related subject.
 Applicants without an Honours degree can be considered on prior experiential learning on an individual basis, via the Accreditation of Prior Learning (APL)/Accreditation of Prior Experiential Learning (APEL) mechanism (University regulations will apply).
 The course welcomes international applicants and requires an English level of IELTS 6.5 or equivalent.

 All applicants for research degrees must submit an online application accompanied by a research proposal which will be considered by the Faculty Research Programmes Committee (FRPC).
-For further information please visit our Graduate Research Office pages.
+For further information please visit our Graduate School.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.